• Skip to main content

 Matching games are great for cognitive self-regulation because children are practicing holding several items of thought in mind, focused attention, following rules (only turning over two tiles at a time is challenging!), and practicing sorting objects.

-We love this one, Hape – Early Explorer – Animals Wooden Memory Game and this one, Eeboo Life on Earth Matching Game.
+We love this one, Montessori Memory Game – Sensory Flash Cards, and this one, Eeboo Life on Earth Matching Game.

-A variation on matching is to use the tiles, or for younger kids, use a few of their stuffed animals and have a scavenger hunt around the house.
+A variation on matching is to use tiles, or, for younger kids, a few of their stuffed animals, and have a scavenger hunt around the house.

 You and your child take turns hiding the stuffed animals in a room of the house.
-While you hide your little one has to wait, inhibit peeking and regulate excitement.
+While you hide, your little one has to wait, inhibit peeking, and regulate excitement.
 When they hide, they have to plan, practice memory skills, and innovation.
-At first, they may copy your exact hiding places, but after a while, they will start to be more creative.
+At first, they may copy your exact hiding places, but after a while, they will become more creative.

 Zingo Bingo, Ages 4 & up,2 players, 15-20 minutes:

-This is a fun matching type of game for older kids.
-A combination of matching and bingo it is a fast pace game where kids match tiles with an image and word to their bingo card.
+This is a fun matching-type game for older kids.
+A combination of matching and bingo, it is a fast-paced game where kids match tiles with an image and word to their bingo card.

 Kids will build language skills and several self-regulation skills — including inhibition and cognitive switching.